TRIQS/dft_tools/doc/vasp/source/vaspio.rst

 that the python part of the parser first reads the first line of **LOCPROJ** and then calls the C-routine with necessary parameters to parse **PROJCAR**.

+The projectors are read in and stored in class `Plocar`.
+Two major data structures are stored:

+  * complex array `plo = nd.array((nproj, nspin, nk, nband))`
+  * list of projector descriptors `proj_params` containing the information on the character of projectors

+When a ProjectorShell is initialized it copies a subset of projectors corresponding to selected sites/orbitals.
+This can be done by looping all shell sites/orbitals and searching for the corresponding projector using the descriptor list `proj_params`.